-HCR ManorCare is the nation’s second-largest nursing home operator by number of patient beds.
+HCR ManorCare is the nation’s second-largest nursing home operator by the number of patient beds.
 As of 2015, the company owned 255 skilled nursing facilities.
 By 2018, the number of homes had grown to 295.
 These nursing homes contained a total of 34,539 residential beds.
-HCR ManorCare’s nursing homes offer all major types of services, including dementia care, assisted living an independent living.
+HCR ManorCare’s nursing homes offer all major types of services, including dementia care, assisted living, and independent living.
 The company operates in 28 states and has close to 60,000 employees.

-Nursing home lawsuits can take on a variety of different forms.
-The lawsuit can be brought by the resident themselves, however if they have passed away, the estate can file a suit against the nursing home.
+Nursing home negligence lawsuits can take on a variety of different forms.
+The lawsuit can be brought by the home residents themselves, however, if they have passed away, the estate can file a wrongful death lawsuit against the nursing facility.
 There are many different things that are legally actionable.
 Specifically, if a nursing home either fails to provide the proper care or it makes a mistake that harms the resident, then the nursing home can be found legally responsible.